Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/steps/memory.md

 Let's begin this tutorial by talking about something that might be overly thechnical and not necessary: **the memory model**.
-I'll provide a short answer for the more experienced readers so they can skip this and go to the next section: Nessa uses **reference counting** for every value without **cycle detection**.
+I'll provide a short answer for the more experienced readers so they can skip this and go to the next section: Ryna uses **reference counting** for every value without **cycle detection**.
 If you understood what that meant, you are safe to skip this section, else you *should* keep reading, even though this can be very intuitive.

 ## Data storage

-Nessa stores data into **Data Blocks** that can be referenced by other data blocks:
+Ryna stores data into **Data Blocks** that can be referenced by other data blocks:

 ``` mermaid
 %% mermaid